WebOzy/Drupal-QA-Checklist/README.md

     - CONFIGURE LINK

 ## Linux
+Some changes to how your OS behaves can help with resource usage and ensure that you get the most out of your server.

 - Review OS swappiness value
     - Check swappiness value to avoid swapping to the hard disks.
 Be careful and make sure that you have enough memory.
     - MORE INFO

 ## Web server
+No matter which web server technology you use, the default settings simply won't do.

 - Review web server configuration
     - Review Apache/Nginx configuration: max clients, timeouts, etc.